luslab/oz-bulk-rnaseq/README.md

 ### Reference Genomes
 As a rule for human data use GenCODE.
 For other species use Ensemble.
-ENCODE, Mouse Genome Project, Berkeley Drosphilia Project
+ENCODE, iGenomes, NCBI, UCSC, Mouse Genome Project, Berkeley Drosphilia Project

 Reference sequences = FASTA files.
 Compress with `gzip` command or `faToTwoBit` (into .2bit files)\